Designing Better CSS Box Shadows Easily

 In the real world, shadows depend on a light source.

-In CSS, the “light source” is just your x and y offsets.
+In CSS, the “light source” is expressed through your x and y offsets.

-Pick a direction (top-left is the usual choice), and keep it consistent across the page:
+Pick a direction (top-left is the usual choice), keep the ratio between x and y consistent, and scale both together:

 :root {